10 Ways to Improve Your Mental Strength to Push Through a Hard Workout

 The crowds are often the best part of any athletic event, with their hilarious signs and energetic cheering.
 But you can also find support in a fitness studio, sports team, or online community.
 “When other people give you encouragement, it makes massive effects,” McCormick says.

-Group workouts are led by an enthusiastic instructor who can help you get over a mental block.
+Group workouts, like those available on Openfit Live, are typically led by an enthusiastic instructor who can help you get over a mental block.
 Feeding off the energy of others in a class can also motivate you to push yourself just a little bit harder.
 Even having a virtual community keeping you accountable can do wonders on the days when you feel like giving up.
 “Whether in the gym or a race, [encouragement from others] can be beneficial to help you keep persevering,” McCormick says.

 When all else fails, sometimes you simply have to accept that enduring a bit of pain (in the form of deep, muscle-burning agony, not acute injury) is part of becoming stronger, faster, and fitter.
 The “pain cave” is the most grueling part of a workout or race, and is well-known among endurance racers.